 Board of Directors

-Our mission is to establish, create and maintain a living memorial to the Northeast Florida citizend who lost their lives due to HIV/AIDS related illnesses, and to inspire the many currently living with that diagnosis.
+Our mission is to establish, create and maintain a living memorial to the Northeast Florida citizens who lost their lives due to HIV/AIDS-related illnesses, and to inspire the many currently living with that diagnosis.

 Richard A. Cericello | President